 Maybe.
-It depends on whether you’re still in the same service area for your services.
-If you’re buying a house, your real estate agent can tell you the providers in your area.
+It depends on whether you’re still in the same service area for your previous provider.
+If you’re buying a house, your real estate agent can tell you the providers in your area — or it is likely included in your closing paperwork.
 If you’re renting, your landlord can tell you.
-It’s just one of those things to do before moving, so be sure to put checking on utilities on your moving to do list.

 How much does it cost to transfer utilities?